RomeroRyan/SWIFT-PasswordManagerApp/README.md

 - Users can also save their own passwords onto the table by entering into the available textbox and using the submit button, allowing the password to be easily copied to their iPhone's clipboard with one simple tap
 # Limitations
 - The program is currently unable to save passwords between sessions
-- Currently, the GUI only seems to display properly on larger phones such as the iPhone 12 max
+- Currently, the GUI only seems to display properly on larger phones such as the iPhone 12 pro max (GUI does not line up well for small phones such as iPhone 8)

 ## Section 1: Functionalities
-- **generate(12)**: generate a password string of 12 characters and saves it onto the table.
+- **generate(12)**: Generate a password string of 12 characters.
 Clicking on it will generate the password and instantly save it onto the table
-- **generate(16)**: generate a password string of 16 characters and saves it onto the table Clicking on it will generate the password and instantly save it onto the table
+- **generate(16)**: Generate a password string of 16 characters.
+Clicking on it will generate the password and instantly save it onto the table
-- **Submit**: Upon clicking the submit button, the program takes the string in the textfield and saves it onto the table (even if the textfield is empty).
+- **Submit**: Upon clicking the submit button, the program takes the string in the textbox beside it and saves it onto the table (even if the textbox is empty).
-- **Remove**: used to delete rows in the table.
+- **Remove**: Used to delete rows in the table.
 Upon clicking it, table enters editing mode where user can click on the red circle,then delete, to remove *that* specific row.
-Use this to remove password you dont like or dont believe are strong.
+Use this to remove password you don't like or don't believe are strong.
 Click on the remove button again to exit editing mode

 ## Section 2: Architecture & Design
-- this app was created using storyboard and methods in the view controller to program actions/logic
+- This app was created using storyboard and methods in the view controller to program actions/logic
 - Use drill-down interface to create the table which is sued to display the passwords
-- no 3rd-party libraries or outside components were used for this application.
+- No 3rd-party libraries or outside components were used for this application.
 We kept it simple.
 If we wish to improve on the application, it is entirely possible that some outside libraries and components can improve the application

 ## Section 3: Github Location
 https://github.com/rromero26/411-PasswordManager